MaelkMark/currconv/README.md

    - or click the three dots in the top right corner and select Extensions > Manage extensions

 2. Enable the Developer Mode by turning on the Developer Mode checkbox in the top right corner.
-3. Click the "Load unpacked" button and select the folder that you downloaded.
+3. Click the "Load unpacked" button in the top left corner and select the folder that you downloaded (`currconv`).

 Now the extension is installed.
 You may have to **reload the webpages** in order to use it.